|UCAS code||Typical offer||Length|

 Applications from mature students are welcomed and are considered on an individual basis.

-AAA with a grade A in both Maths and Physics plus at least an A in a third A level subject, (excluding General Studies and Critical Thinking) plus GCSE at grade C or above in the appropriate Year in Europe language.
+AAA in both Maths and Physics plus a third A-level.
+This will include a pass for all practical examinations associated with an A-level course.
+Plus GCSE at grade C or above in the appropriate Year in Europe language.

 The third A level may be in a wide range of acceptable subjects or alternatively two AS subjects may be accepted in place of the third A level.